July 28, 2022

 What is the capital stack?

 The capital stack is the combination of equity, debt, and other funding and capitalization methods used to finance a company’s overall operations and growth.
-Your capital stack can include traditional financing methods like angel and seed round investments, your Series A and beyond, bank loans, venture debt, and revenue-based lending (also known as revenue-based financing or RBF).
+Your capital stack can include traditional financing methods like angel and seed round investments, your Series A and beyond, bank loans, and venture debt.
 It can also include alternative financing methods, like recurring revenue financing from Pipe.

 Why think of your financing as a capital stack?
 Because businesses in different industries and at different stages of their lifecycle may need various capital strategies to reach their goals.